Proposals are limited to one paper and one panel per attendant

 - If you are interested in participating on the author readings track, please submit via the submissions portal.
 There are a limited number of reading slots, and the 2nd Vice President will review all submissions and make decisions regarding readings.
 For information about the selection criteria and other kinds of creative programming please click here.

 - If you have suggestions for short, non‐Western or experimental films to be screened at ICFA, contact the 1st Vice President.
 It is the responsibility of the person providing the film to ensure that copyright permission is obtained to screen the film.

-- If you have other suggestions for creative programming at the conference, such as general discussion panels, contact the 2nd Vice President to discuss them.
+- If you have other suggestions for creative programming at the conference, such as general discussion panels, please submit them via the submission portal.